 Document Preparation and Document Audits

 We can produce a range of health and safety documents from a simple checklist to a complete health and safety Policy or Event Safety Management Plan.
-Of course, the production of risk assessments and method statements (RAMS) is bread and butter work for us.
+Of course, the production of risk assessments and method statements (RAMS) is bread and butter work for us, we can carry out a Fire Safety Risk Assessment, a Work at Height Risk Assessment, a COSHH Assessment, a Covid 19 risk assessment, and just about any other risk assessment you can imagine.
+CDM documentation is now essential on almost all events and tours and we use Pre-Qualification Questionnaires to risk assess contractors and suppliers.
 Every client has different requirements, just call us to discuss your needs.

 Call Chris now for a chat on 07831 437062.